Japan is made of nearly 73% of mountainous land and even possesses its own alps, including several peaks exceeding 3,000m close to Tokyo.

 Looking at some pictures, you may think that this snow paradise is a remote region almost cut off from civilization.
 Yet, the Japanese alps of Hakuba are in fact not that far away from Tokyo.
 Thanks to the futurist shinkansen, the journey from the capital only takes three hours.
 Furthermore, due to its geographical position just in front of the Japanese Sea, Hakuba is a natural rampart to the Siberian winds.
 Result when these cold winds meet the warm Japanese coast?
 A lot of exceptional high-quality powder snow for the happiness of ski and snowboard lovers.

 There are no less than ten ski resorts of all kinds here so everyone can have a great time.
 In addition, even if this is where the Winter Olympic Games of 1998 were hosted, it is by no means reserved to professionals only.
-By example, Happo-one also provides different stunning options for beginners as well as intermediate levels too.
+For example, Happo-one also provides different stunning options for beginners as well as intermediate levels too.

 Hiking in the Japanese Alps.

 As soon as the snow starts melting in spring, high mountains unveil their wonderful aspects.
 Then, they keep changing according to the weather until the end of autumn.
 You can bet that Hakuba is no exception to the rule.
 Spring and summer are the ideal seasons to visit so don’t miss your chance.
-Come to climb Japanese ascents through wildflowers fields under a warm and shining sun.
+Come to climb Japanese ascents through wildflower fields under a warm and shining sun.

 Still, autumn is by far the most appreciated time to go for Japanese people.
 Why?
 Because mountains are completely covered with their golden-red foliages, the momiji.
 If you are in Tokyo, you cannot miss this spectacle of nature.
 Yet, both periods really worth it so if you are looking to escape from the capital for a short trip into the wild, you know where to head for.